Anebi3/SQL-Project-Employee-Pay/README.md

 8. what proportion of employees earn between above 100k annually and below 100k annually
 9. which job postions earned the highest and lowest on average.
 10. which agencies paid the highest and lowest on average

+These are the steps i took in MYSQL:

 	## To view the dataset:
 SELECT *